HCS Score

 Overall Result: Haram — Red Line Violations

-Before using any fiat-backed stablecoin, ask yourself:
+Before using or holding any stablecoin, ask yourself honestly.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.